 It’s said there is also a Hippodrome somewhere in Lyon, but it has not been discovered yet.
 How neat is that?
 Your house or office or grocery store could be built on top of an old coliseum and you don’t even know it.

 We took a different route back down the hill, which was mostly shaded and more of a constant grade than including steps/switch backs (this might be the easier route if steps scare you).
-It’s here I was also to also snap a photo of the Cathedral de Saint Jean-Baptiste, another gorgeous church in Lyon.
+It’s here I was able to snap a photo of the Cathedral de Saint Jean-Baptiste, another gorgeous church in Lyon.

 After our tour up on the hill, we hopped back in our car and headed toward Annecy.
 However, we returned to Lyon for our flight home and made a stop at the Parc de la Tête d’Or.
-Had it been a tad cooler, I think we would’ve explore more of the park, but we entered from the Rose Garden (below) and wandered toward the Hippodrome (closed) and onward throughout the park and along the canal (?).
+Had it been a tad cooler, I think we would’ve explored more of the park, but we entered from the Rose Garden (below) and wandered toward the Hippodrome (closed) and onward throughout the park and along the canal (?).

 As we loaded up on some water and searched for some gelato or ice-cream, we noticed a Mini-Golf course.
 With a couple hours to kill, we decided to play a round of French putt-putt.
 There are a few things to note, which are different in French putt-putt from American putt-putt.
-(1) You are only given 1 ball, which everyone uses, (2) the putting greens are made of concrete not astroturf, (3) there are two identical greens for each hole (this one is kind of amazing, really), & (4) hitting your ball with some height is key.
+(1) You are only given one ball, which everyone uses, (2) the putting greens are made of concrete not astroturf, (3) there are two identical greens for each hole (this one is kind of amazing, really), & (4) hitting your ball with some height is key.

 I fancy myself a pretty decent putt-putter (I was undefeated at the Franklin Square Putt-Putt in Philadelphia for six years straight against all my opponents), but Jim beat me 61-69.
 In fact, Jim made two amazing hole in one shots (see two photos below…I made a 3 on each), which was pretty impressive if I do say so myself.
 What killed me was #4 above (Jim is also really good).
 I’m not used to trying to chip a ball with a putter.
 We’ll just have to find a good spot for a rematch 🙂